enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iv.md

 ---
 ## Content

+For the document used in aggregation, make sure to check the Previous Document[1] footnote.

 ### $dayOfYear

 The `$dayOfYear` date operator is used to extract the exact day of the year the document was created on.
 The output goes from 1-366.